google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/asking-permission.markdown

 ---
 layout: shared/narrow
 title: "Asking permission for notifications"
-description: "There's more to getting a user's permission to send them notifications than throwing up a dialog box."
+description: "There's more to requesting permission than throwing up a dialog box."
 published_on: 2015-10-01
 updated_on: 2015-10-01
 order: 3